waldrain/waldrain.github.io/moniwonig.md

 ### done 2020-10-14

 - dispose of broken glass
-- cornelius wall to the basement insulation from the basement side
+- egm wall to the basement insulation from the basement side
-- cornelius insulate all windows with thermocover tesamoll
+- egm insulate all windows with thermocover tesamoll

 ### done 2020-10-28